grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 ### Grafana News

-Grafana News is a straightforward application created to demonstrate the observation of data using the Grafana stack.
-It achieves this by generating web traffic through activities such as posting links and voting for your preferred ones
+Grafana News is an application created to demonstrate the observation of data using the Grafana stack.
+It achieves this by generating web traffic through activities such as posting links and voting for your preferred ones.

 To add a link: